garfix/nli-go/doc/manual/knowledge-engineer/entity-grammar.md

 Each rule by itself just produces a single piece of semantics, or "sense".
 The "relationizer" combines these pieces to form the complete sense of the sentence.
 There are rules that govern this composition:

-1. Append the senses of the child nodes to the sense of the node
+1. Append the sets of all the children, from child 1 to child N; then append the sense of the node
-2. Force the location of the child sense with `sem(N)` where `N` is the index of the child in the rule's consequent
+2. Exception to rule 1: force the location of the child sense with `sem(N)` where `N` is the index of the child in the rule's consequent
 3. Generate shared variables for the arguments
 4. Turn regular expressions into string constants

 ## An imperative sentence